Metro Edmonton home values have stabilized after several years of volatility, with signs of modest growth returning as the market adjusts.

-Multi-factor analysis identifies Metro Edmonton as a moderate-risk real estate market.
+Multi-factor analysis continues to categorize Metro Edmonton as a moderate-risk real estate market.

 This article covers: